-Metasearch (or price comparison sites) have become essential to promote its direct rate in real time and its official website.
+Metasearch, otherwise known as price comparison sites, have become essential to promote a hotel’s direct rate in real time, as well as drive traffic to the hotel’s official website.

 Metasearch are evolving and now offer two types of promotion to hoteliers wishing to increase their direct revenues with their booking engine: